-Trevor Deely vanished from the streets of Dublin in the early hours of December 8th 2000.
+Trevor Deely vanished from the streets of Dublin in the early hours of December 8th, 2000.
 His disappearance at the age of 22 was the subject of a high-profile search and publicity campaign, but no trace was ever found.
-Part one of this series recreated the days and hours leading to his disappearance.
-Below, Rosita Boland chronicles the search for the missing young man.
-Part 3 will explore the effect on the Deely family.
+In part 2 of this series, Rosita Boland details the search for Trevor Deely.
+Part 1 re-creates the days and hours leading to his disappearance.
+Part 3 explores the effect on the Deely family

 “I got a phone call at around 10.30 on Monday from Mum.
 She was not quite in hysterics but she was frantic.
 Trevor’s work had been on to her: they’d said he hadn’t been at work on the Friday and that he wasn’t in on the Monday either, which was completely unusual and out of character.”

-On the Friday morning, the morning after the BIAM Christmas party, Trevor did not turn up for work.
+On the Friday morning, the morning after the Bank of Ireland Asset Management Christmas party, Trevor did not turn up for work.
 This was noted benignly by his colleagues and by his boss, Daragh Treacy.

 “A number of people wouldn’t have showed up the next day, but it was most unusual for Trevor.
 For all the nights he would have been out with the guys socialising, he was never, ever late for work.
 It was let slide on the basis that, look, it was a late night.”